 Prior to her appointment as president, Stevens served as the Vice Chancellor and Chief Information Officer at City Colleges.
 In that role Stevens oversaw the provision of technology for the City College of Chicago’s seven campuses and six satellite sites that together serve more than 115,000 students and approximately 5,500 faculty and staff.
 She previously served as the Chief Information Officer for Chicago Public Schools—leading approximately 300 staff who supported all things IT for nearly a half million users across over 700 unique locations.
 During her time there she managed the 21st century upgrade of CPS’ administrative systems creating a more collaborative educational environment and diminishing barriers between CPS families and access to technology resources.

-Stevens holds a Bachelor of Science in Economics from the University of Illinois, Champaign-Urbana and an MBA from the University of Chicago’s Booth School of Business.
+Stevens holds a Bachelor of Arts in Economics from the University of Illinois, Champaign-Urbana and an MBA from the University of Chicago’s Booth School of Business.
 She currently serves as a board member for Friends and Family Health Center.
 She is married to Craig and they have two children; Tristan and Raegan.